School of Life and Health Sciences

 B.S., 1980, Oakland University

 Head coach of Olivet’s first swimming program, Coach Teeters joined Olivet’s faculty in 2011.
-He also teaches aquatics classes in the Student Life and Recreation Center.
+He also teaches several classes in the exercise science and physical education curricula, as well as teaching aquatics classes in the Perry Student Life and Recreation Center.

 As the coach of the Oakland Live Y’ers, Rochester, Mich., he produced more than 30 national qualifiers and a national record holder.
 His swimmers went on to claim NCAA national titles in all three divisions, and one went on to become a three-time Olympic medalist.
 He also coached swimming at Eastern Michigan University and Oakland University, where his swimmers qualified and placed at the NCAA Division I Nationals.